 Remember that Act2 diagrams are plotted in terms of species' activities and fugacities, not chemical concentrations.
-You can quickly add activities and fugacities to your .gss files as "calculated analytes," as described in the Calculating analytes section of the Using GSS chapter in this guide.
+From concentrations, however, you can quickly add activities and fugacities to your .gss files as "calculated analytes," as described in the Calculating analytes section of the Using GSS chapter in this guide.
 Alternatively, you can add user analytes for species' activities, fugacities, or activity ratios when these values are known.
 See the User analytes section of the Using GSS chapter in this guide for more information.
-For an activity ratio such as $a{Ca^{++}/a{H^+}}$ , choose the user-defined analyte category "Species activities", and write the analyte's name as Ca++/H+^2 to match its appearance on the activity diagram.
+For an activity ratio such as $a{Ca^{++}}/a{H^+}^2$ , choose the user-defined analyte variable type "Activity" and subtype "Aqueous species", and write the analyte's name as Ca++/H+^2 to match its appearance on the activity diagram.

-Even if your data sheet contains $O_2(aq)$ concentration in mg/kg, for example, it would have to also include the activity of $O_2(aq)$ in order for the data to appear on a log a $O_2$ -pH diagram.
-Add $O_2(aq)$ activity to your data sheet as a calculated analyte, separate from the dissolved oxygen measurements.
+Even if your data sheet contains $O_2(aq)$ concentration in free mg/kg, for example, it would have to also include the activity of $O_2(aq)$ in order for the data to appear on a log a

+$O_2$ -pH diagram.
+As above, add $O_2(aq)$ activity to your data sheet as a calculated analyte, separate from the dissolved oxygen measurement.